 Jeff was born and raised in Santa Rosa, CA. His parents, Jerry and Janis Rainforth, divorced when he was five.

-After his parent’s divorce, Jeff attended the private school his uncle founded from the 2nd to 8th grades.
+Jeff attended the private Christian school his uncle founded from the 2nd to 8th grades.

-Jeff chose to attend public school beginning in the 9th grade where he showed an early interest in astronomy, computer programming, and electro-mechanical engineering.
+Jeff chose to attend public school beginning in the 9th grade because of constant bullying over his shyness.
+In his early teens, he showed an early interest in astronomy, computer programming, and electro-mechanical engineering.

 Goals